Krhine02/Capstone_-Work_Life_Balance/README.md

 # Capstone_Work_Life_Balance
 ## Project Description
-This project analyzes a dataset about work-life balance across different work environments.
-The data contains 5,000 rows and 20 Columns.
-The age for the dataset ranges from 22 to 60 years old.
+This project analyzes a dataset that explores the work-life balance across different work environments.
+The dataset includes individuals between the ages of 22 and 60 and explores subjects like work environment, sleep quality, mental health, and overall work-life balance.
-## Questions
+## Analysis Questions
 - Which occupations report poor sleep quality?
 - How does work environment relate to mental health?
 - How does age affect these results?
-## Tools
+## Tools Used
 - Python
 - Pandas
 - Matplotlib